 2. Aimpoint 3X-C Magnifier

-The idea behind 3X-C was to develop a longer-range magnifier to improve the vision of existing red dot sights of Aimpoint.
-3X-C does a very good job at doing so.
+The idea behind 3X-C was to develop a longer-range magnifier to improve the vision of the existing red dot sights of Aimpoint.
+3X-C does a very good job of doing so.
 It can be used with almost all of the red dot sights made by Aimpoint.

 Aimpoint 3X-C features a variable dioptric setting.
 It allows the magnifier to be adapted to the shooter’s eye.
 This is a very neat feature for shooters using glasses.
-Combined with the Aimpoint magnifiers mount, Aimpoint 3X-C doesn’t require re-zeroing after shifting from non-magnified state to magnified aiming.
+Combined with the Aimpoint magnifier mount, Aimpoint 3X-C doesn’t require re-zeroing after shifting from a non-magnified state to magnified aiming.

-No, it doesn’t come with any kinds of mounts.
+No, it doesn’t come with any kind of mount.

 Sweden.